junxit/us-congress-bills-113/metadata.md

 - 2014-03-04 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
 - 2014-03-04 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2139)
 - 2014-03-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2139)
+- 2014-03-05 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.